harness/developer-hub/docs/continuous-delivery/cd-infrastructure/aws-cdk.md

 This step sets up the necessary AWS resources and environment required for deploying CDK applications in a specific AWS region and AWS account.
 This command is typically run once per AWS account and region to prepare the environment for CDK deployments.

-If the step group container already has the necessary AWS resources and environment required for deploying CDK applications, you can omit this step.
+If the AWS environment is already bootstrapped and has the necessary AWS resources required for deploying CDK applications, you can omit this step.

 Step settings:

 - **Container registry:** A Harness Docker registry connector for the registry hosting the image that you want Harness to run commands on, such as Docker Hub.
 - **Image:** The image to use for this step.
 For example, `harness/aws-cdk-plugin:1.0.0-java`.
-- **App Path:** The path to the CDK app fetched with the Git Clone step.
+- **App Path:** The path to the CDK app.
 The Git Clone step listed the app repository in its **Repository Name** setting. **App Path** must include the path to the app folder in that directory.
 - **AWS CDK Bootstrap Command Options:** You can add any CDK parameters you can see in the `cdk bootstrap --help` command, just like you would in the `cdk` command-line tool.
-For example, `-c stack1_name=cdkTest1stack1`.
+For example, `--verbose`.
 For more information, go to [Parameters](https://docs.aws.amazon.com/cdk/v2/guide/parameters.html) from AWS.

 For the remaining settings, see [Step settings common to multiple steps](/docs/continuous-delivery/cd-infrastructure/aws-cdk#step-settings-common-to-multiple-steps) below.